 What distinguishes Quality Craft is its ability to customize.
-For instance, its SPC can be ordered with in-register embossing, with a lead time of less than 12 weeks.
+For instance, its SPC flooring can be ordered with in-register embossing, with a lead time of less than 12 weeks.

 Last year saw the appointment of Dennis Hale as president.
 Hale was previously vice president of marketing and sales at Belwith Products.
 And just before the show, Dave Bickel, a veteran of the home and building products industry, was named senior vice president of sales and marketing.

 Landmark Ceramics, which is part of Italy’s Gruppo Concorde, opened its state-of-the-art production facility in Mt.
 Pleasant, Tennessee in 2016.
 At Surfaces 2018, it was showcasing its Frontier20 porcelain pavers, which can be used outside or indoors.
 These 20mm pavers do not have to be put down on a concrete slab; they can be laid on grass, sand or gravel.
 They can also be installed over reinforced concrete or used in a raised floor application.
 Frontier20 has a complete range of trim and accent pieces, available in a variety of wood, concrete and natural stone visuals.